tokenring-ai/scripting/README.md

 - `get(name)` - Gets a script function by name
 - `list()` - Lists all registered scripts
 - `runScript({scriptName, input}, agent)` - Executes a script with the given input

+## Inspiration

+The creation of this package was inspired by the [mlld](https://github.com/mlld-lang/mlld) project, which provides a modular llm scripting language, bringing software engineering to LLM workflows: modularity, versioning, and reproducibility.